What Causes Miscarriage? A Plain-Language Medical Guide

 Rare Causes

-Uterine or cervical infection: Certain infections — bacterial vaginosis, chlamydia, Listeria, certain bacterial infections — can cause miscarriage when severe or untreated, but are rare causes of first-trimester loss in women receiving prenatal care.
+Uterine or cervical infection: Specific infections (bacterial vaginosis, chlamydia, Listeria, and cytomegalovirus) can cause miscarriage when severe or untreated, but together account for less than 1% of first-trimester losses in women receiving prenatal care.

 Cervical insufficiency: More relevant to second-trimester loss.
 The cervix begins to dilate without uterine contractions, leading to a pregnancy that is delivered too early.
 Signs include painless dilation in the second trimester.
 Treatment is cervical cerclage placement.

-Toxin exposure at high doses: Certain occupational exposures (radiation above specific thresholds, some solvents) are associated with miscarriage.
-Everyday exposures, including coffee in moderate amounts, are not.
+Toxin exposure at high doses: A small set of occupational exposures (ionizing radiation above 50 mSv, organic solvents like toluene and xylene, and heavy metals like lead and mercury) are associated with miscarriage.
+Everyday exposures, including coffee in moderate amounts (under 200 mg/day), are not.

 What "Unexplained" RPL Means

 Roughly 50% of RPL cases have no identifiable cause after complete workup.
 This is genuinely frustrating to hear.
-The honest explanation is that our tools for identifying miscarriage causes are imperfect, and some causes are not yet understood.
+The honest explanation is that our tools for identifying miscarriage causes are imperfect, and a subset of biological causes are not yet understood.

 The prognosis for unexplained RPL is still meaningful: 60–75% of couples with unexplained RPL achieve a live birth in a subsequent pregnancy without any specific treatment.
 Empirical progesterone is often offered and may provide modest benefit.